zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 ```

 ## Debugger
-When debugging a program you can use a dedicated debugger for *VMPROTECT*.
+When debugging a program you can use a dedicated debugger for *VirtualMachineObfuscationPoC*.
 The debugger has following options:
 1. Execute a program on the VM.
 2. Step execution.
-3. Exit debugger and exit debug mode in the *VMPROTECT*.
+3. Exit debugger and exit debug mode in the *VirtualMachineObfuscationPoC*.
 4. Set a value in a register.
 5. Set a flag.
 6. Show the stack.